Guide to SaaS Accounting: Methods and Best Practices

 Determining Performance Obligations

 Performance obligations are promises in a contract to provide services or deliver goods to a customer.
 Identifying these obligations is essential for accurate financial reporting.
-Companies must analyze the contract to determine the distinct goods or services provided, ensuring that each obligation is clearly outlined and measurable.
+Companies must analyze the contract to determine the distinct goods or services provided, such as implementation services, ensuring that each obligation is clearly outlined and measurable.

 Setting Transaction Prices